 Receive Your Financial Aid

-To receive your financial aid refund during the week before classes, you must register for classes, complete your financial aid file and accept your awards at least two weeks before the semester begins.
+To receive your financial aid refund during the week before classes, you must register for classes, complete your financial aid file (submit any missing documents listed as Priority Tasks on My ASU) and accept your awards at least two weeks before the semester begins.
 Financial aid disbursement will begin no sooner than a few days before the start of each semester.
 The amount that is disbursed is determined by the number of credits you are enrolled in at the time of disbursement (see our Census policy for details).
 Available financial aid will begin paying your ASU charges at that time.
-If your credited aid is in excess of your university charges, you will receive a financial aid for the difference either by direct deposit to your bank account or by check.
+If your credited aid is in excess of your university charges, you will receive a financial aid refund for the difference either by direct deposit to your bank account or by check.
 If you do not enroll in direct deposit, any refund owed will be mailed to you no sooner than a few days before the start of the semester.
 Sign in to My ASU to confirm and/or update your local address.
 If you need your check to be re-issued, please see Re-issuing Checks for further information.

 Paying Tuition with Financial Aid